uni-tue-kn/p4-sfc-faas/README.md

 This repository contains all resources related to the thesis, including documentation, code and configuration files.
 The repository is organized as follows.

-* <a href="/Abschlussarbeit">Abschlussarbeit</a>: The thesis document written in LaTeX, including all necessary LaTeX related files.
-* <a href="/Presentation">Presentation</a>: The PowerPoint presentation incl important images lies here.
-So far, it is only an early draft but will evolve over time.
-Not all slides might be relevant for all occasions, therefore only subsets might be presented.
 * <a href="/SFC%20Orchestrator">SFC Orchestrator</a>: The SFC orchestrator places VNFs on hosts and computes paths for SFCs based on SFC configuration provided by customers.
 It is based on the orchestrator from Stephan Hinselmann.
 * <a href="/Self%20Service%20Portal">Self Service Portal</a>: The Self Service Portal is a Webinterface for configuring SFCs in the "bwNETCloud".
 The frontend is written with Angular 9 and the Backend is based on Python Django.
 All files related to the Self Service Portal are organized in this folder.
 * <a href="/Simulation%20Environment%20(GNS3)">Simulation Environment (GNS3)</a>: Documentation, configuration files and scripts related to the worked out virtual simulation environment / virtual testbed.
 Graphical Network Simulator (GNS3) is utilized for this purpose.